SebastienCoube/Nonstat-NNGP/Vignettes/Vignette_range_locally_isotropic.md

 This toy example shows how to model *locally isotropic range*.
-It presents:
+It shows :

 -   how to initialize the model
 -   how to diagnose convergence